Our Team

 Managing Partner/Senior Strategist

-As a former journalist and media advocate, Chelsea’s highly-regarded for her work in helping journalists and media managers adjust their reporting of systemic issues–work that has ultimately led to more accurate, nuanced and authentic coverage of issues impacting the most vulnerable including sexual violence, the criminalization of Black children and police violence.
+As a journalist and media advocate, Chelsea’s highly-regarded for her work in helping journalists and media managers adjust their reporting of systemic issues–work that has ultimately led to more accurate, nuanced and authentic coverage of issues impacting the most vulnerable including sexual violence, the criminalization of Black children and police violence.
+This August, Black Alder Labs released a first-of-its kind report, The Cost of the Story, a two-part national research study highlighting the impact that reporting on racialized and gender-based violence has on the reporters and the communities holding the stories.

 Takara T. Pierce